'Rainbow Mixture' Large Flowering Gladiolus from $19.99

 Preorder

-'Vancouver' Dahlia (Dinnerplate) Vancouvers are fun dinnerplate dahlias.
+'Vancouver' Dahlia (Dinnerplate) - Vancouvers are fun dinnerplate dahlias.
 They have a beautiful flower with deep pinks and whites that are playful in the gardens and your bouquets.
-We provide them in clumps the majority of the time.
-Sometimes they will be stand alone with necks and eyes depending on the season’s harvest.
+All dahlias offered are grown at our farm in Cashton, WI.
 Dinnerplate Dahlias are gardeners' delights all over the globe.
 They command attention since their blooms can be the size of your dinner plate.
 They reward gardeners with an abundance of blooms starting in mid to late summer through frost.
 Typically they are not bothered by diseases and have attractive foliage until frost.
-Characteristics 40-50” tall Blooms are 6-8” wide USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Summer to Fall Bloom Duration: Continuous Blooms through frost starting in mid to late summer Full Sun Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
-Great for butterflies and other pollinators Ships starting in mid to late March Key Planting Tips Plant in full sun with the crown 1-2” below the soil.
-Space Dinnerplate dahlias about 3’ apart from any neighbor.
-Plant when the soil is 60 degrees, well past any frost danger.
-Dahlias love rich soil that and dinnerplates thrive in neutral to slightly acidic soil.
+Characteristics 30”-50” in height Blooms are 6-8” wide USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Summer to Fall Bloom Duration: Continuous Blooms through frost starting in mid to late summer Full Sun to Partial Shade Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
+Great for butterflies and other pollinators Ships starting by early April Key Planting Tips We plant dahlia tubers 4-6" deep.
+We add a few alfafla pellets in the hole and backfill with topsoil amended with compost.
+We space this variety 18" apart.
+We recommend to simply pinch back the shoots after about 3-4 weeks to encourage branching.
 You can amend soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
-You can fertilize every 4 weeks to help achieve large blossoms.
-Don’t water until the Dahlia sprouts.
+You can fertilize every 4 weeks to help achieve larger blossoms.
+For 90% of us, don’t water until your Dahlia sprouts.
 If your soil is very dry, water the soil first and then let it stand for 30 minutes before planting.
 Mulch around your plant leaving bare dirt directly above the tuber.
-We are currently transitioing to grow all of our Dahlia stock.
-We exepct to offer some varitities starting in 2024 but will continue providing imported stock until we complete our domestic plan to raise them..
-Dahlias are imported from 3 growers in Holland for us.
-These growers have supported us for years and have limited issues.
-Once we receive our dahlias we wake them up to hand inspect each and every tuber.
 Every tuber is inspected by me (Andre Paquette) and then hand packed for shipment.
 In case of any issues, we reach our proactively to go over options.
 If you have any questions hit the Chat with Us Now button simply reach out by email or a phone call.

 Preorder